Sublime-Instincts/CommandsBrowser/README.md

 If you want to view the documentation for the package, simply use `CommandsBrowser: View Documentation` which will open the README for the project in your default browser.

+Similarly, you can use `CommandsBrowser: Open Wiki` to open the wiki of the repository in the default browser to view in depth documentation on certain commands.

 **Note:**

 1. Since the core command list is not exposed by ST like plugin commands are, the only way to keep track of it would be to manually maintain a list of commands and show it.
 So, the list is probably incomplete.
 As far as I know, it should be fairly close to a complete list (It's probably the most comprehensive public list available).